-With a price tag around $30, this tool is a great option for those who want to have a good set of small pliers handy when they travel.
-Combined with the Get-A-Way driver, the Style PS make a great little tool kit for air travel.
+With a price tag around $30, this tool is, possibly, the best option for those who want to have a good set of small pliers handy when they travel.
+Combined with the Get-A-Way driver, the Style PS makes a great little tool kit for air travel.

 If a full-sized multi-tool is what you need, the best (and only) bladeless option is currently the Gerber MP600 Bladeless.
 The name is actually a bit of a misnomer because there is a blade included, just not the kind we’re used to seeing.
 The MP600 comes with a “grit saw” which is, essentially, a jigsaw blade with a sandpaper-like material where the saw teeth would ordinarily be.
 I know some who keep this “blade” in the tool without issues at TSA checkpoints, but I’ve chosen to simply remove it to be sure there are no questions.